 Worse, your pool surfaces may become faded or pitted.
 While you may think that’s to be expected, that’s not true and you can avoid that.

 Maintaining the right chlorine level can be tricky.
-Keeping the chlorine level within ideal ranges isn’t easy, and most pool owners don’t realize the huge downside of using too much or too little before they encounter trouble.
+Plus, most pool owners don’t realize the huge downside of using too much or too little chlorine before problems start.

 It may seem obvious, but testing your pool water regularly is always the best practice.
 That way you’ll know what your chlorine levels are and can make adjustments before the water becomes a problem.